mongodb/docs/source/includes/fact-agg-memory-limit.rst

 ..
 FYI -- 2.5.3 introduced the limit to $group and changed the limit for
    $sort from 10% to 100 MB.

-Each individual pipeline stage has a limit of 100 megabytes of RAM.
-By default, if a stage exceeds this limit, MongoDB produces an error.
-For some pipeline stages you can allow pipeline processing to take up more space by using the :ref:`allowDiskUse <aggregate-cmd-allowDiskUse>` option to enable aggregation pipeline stages to write data to temporary files.
+Starting in MongoDB 6.0, the :parameter:`allowDiskUseByDefault`
+parameter controls whether pipeline stages that require more than 100 megabytes of memory to execute write temporary files to disk by default.

+- If :parameter:`allowDiskUseByDefault` is set to ``true``, pipeline stages that require more than 100 megabytes of memory to execute write temporary files to disk by default.
+You can disable writing temporary files to disk for specific ``find`` or ``aggregate`` commands using the ``{ allowDiskUse: false }`` option.

+- If :parameter:`allowDiskUseByDefault` is set to ``false``, pipeline stages that require more than 100 megabytes of memory to execute raise an error by default.
+You can enable writing temporary files to disk for specific ``find`` or ``aggregate`` using the ``{ allowDiskUse: true }`` option.

 The :pipeline:`$search` aggregation stage is not restricted to 100 megabytes of RAM because it runs in a separate process.

-Examples of stages that can spill to disk when :ref:`allowDiskUse
-<aggregate-cmd-allowDiskUse>` is ``true`` are:
+Examples of stages that can write temporary files to disk when :ref:`allowDiskUse <aggregate-cmd-allowDiskUse>` is ``true`` are:

 - :pipeline:`$bucket`
 - :pipeline:`$bucketAuto`
 - :pipeline:`$group`
+- :pipeline:`$setWindowFields`
 - :pipeline:`$sort` when the sort operation is not supported by an index
 - :pipeline:`$sortByCount`